jbaumann/attiny_daemon/README.md

 If you want to read about the details of hardware, firmware and software, jump to the [Wiki](https://github.com/jbaumann/attiny_daemon/wiki)

-To whet your appetite here is a top view of the PCB designed for the ATTiny Daemon in its two variants.
+To whet your appetite here is a top view of the PCB designed for the ATTiny Daemon in its minimal variant

 <img src="/hardware/v1.8/Photo_Top_View.png" width="300">

+and in a variant that is slightly larger but comes with a mounting hole.

 <img src="/hardware/v1.8shim/Photo_Top_View.png" width="300">

 # Introduction, or what happened so far...